tjfinney/ANTTV.code/README.md

 Read a data matrix from a comma-separated vector (CSV) file.
 (A data frame is the R data structure used to store a data matrix.)

+`read_data_frame_CBGM()`
+Read a CBGM (Coherence-based Genealogical Method) data file and convert it to a data frame suitable for further analysis using the programs in this package.

 `read_dist_matrix()`
 Read a distance matrix from a comma-separated vector (CSV) file.